Appreciate your lake

 Enroll in an online class

 Consider expanding your knowledge about lakes through the Michigan State University Extension six-week online course Introduction to Lakes.
 While the dynamic nature of lakes captures our curiosity and wonder, Introduction to Lakes will teach you the processes behind many of the things you may have observed while fishing, swimming, boating, or viewing wildlife on lakes.
 Offered once a year, the course covers lake ecology, watersheds, shorelines, law, aquatic plants, and community involvement.
-The next course will be offered in spring 2021.
-Sign-up on the Introduction to Lakes website to receive emails when enrollment is open.
+Check out the Introduction to Lakes website to learn when enrollment is open.

 A version of this article originally appeared in the July issue of the Lakefront Lifestyles Magazine magazine.